CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-2.md

 ### Task 4 : Verify the status of the Ambari Server

-In this task you find the status of the Ambari server.
+In this task you will know the status of the Ambari server.
+Ambari server provides a dashboard for monitoring health and status of the Hadoop cluster.

 1. Navigate to the browser, enter the following ip address 127.0.0.1:1080.